ibm-cloud-docs/netezza/cos/setting-cos-bucket.md

     Enabling object storage requires restarting the system.
 Once object storage is enabled, it cannot be disabled.
     {: note}

-## Post-Upgrade procedure: Enabling object storage in Netezza
+## Post-upgrade procedure: Enabling object storage in Netezza
 {: #post-upg}

 ### Log in to the console